Master Services Agreement

 - Are introduced to Doro through a verified Agency (Buyers and Sellers do not have direct access to the Platform outside of an active Transaction)

-- Successfully complete identity verification through the licensed PSP partner
+- Successfully complete identity verification through the PSP Partner or PSP Partners responsible for the Transaction

 - Are not subject to sanctions or other restrictions identified through screening